ComputerScienceHouse/blog/_posts/2018-03-26-benchmarking-programing-languages.md

 all other cases the program would still have to run the collision detection algorithm as before to get an accurate result.

 With this optimization in play the execution times drop significantly.
-Note that due to the the inherit inaccuracy of the timing method used, the results for Rust on the two computers should be interpreted as roughly equal.
+Note that due to the the inherent inaccuracy of the timing method used, the results for Rust on the two computers should be interpreted as roughly equal.

 | CPU used for the test | Time for Python | Time for Kotlin | Time for Rust |